How Much Water Should A Diabetic Drink Daily – Best Benefits

 However, as a general guideline, diabetics should aim to drink at least 8 cups (64 ounces) of water per day to stay hydrated.

-It’s important for people with diabetes to monitor their fluid intake and stay hydrated to prevent dehydration and other complications.
+People with diabetes need to monitor their fluid intake and stay hydrated to prevent dehydration and other complications.

 Drinking water and other fluids regularly throughout the day, as well as speaking with a healthcare provider to determine the appropriate amount of fluids for an individual’s specific needs can help to manage thirst caused by diabetes.